karimarttila/clojure/webstore-demo/simple-server/README.md

 :env-dev-real-aws       {:extra-paths ["resources/config/dev-real-aws"]}
 ```

-... and in those paths I had different config.edn files which had the development configurations for testing various environments (single-node, local-dynamodb and real aws).
+... and in those paths I had different config.edn files which had the development configurations for developing and testing various environments (single-node, local-dynamodb and real aws).

 # (REPL Driven) Clojure Development